Ehanlion/mist_obsidian/1. Missions/Mission Phase 1/Mission, Welcome to Mist.md

 | Town's Guard in the Tavern | There have been multiple cases of people missing up the coast.
 It is known that there a three people missing from [[Smears-burrow]], a town up the coast -- one librarian and two miners.  |
 | Poor Merchant | A merchant is town had his boat sunk just off shore.
 His name is [[Barney Carper]].
 He couldn't retrieve his lockbox with his valuables in it and needs it returned or he faces ruin. |
 | Fishermen  | Two fisherman at the docks look like they need help.   |
+# Resolving Hooks:
+As of [[Mist S5 03-23-24]], the group has explored [[Smears-burrow]] with [[Jordan Leabrook]] and discovered that some force is raiding towns on firsts-day.
+They have moved back to [[Saddle-Port]] and reached there on weeks-end.
+They will have the full duration of weeks-end to prepare for the raid.

+As of [[Mist S5 03-23-24]], the group did not follow up with the poor merchant to find the sunken ship named "Stan-ta Ray."
+From the session, it was alluded to having sunk outside the sea cave that was discovered.
+The ship has dark yellow paint and 'a name with two words, the first hyphenated.' (to distinguish between [[Reggie Brown]]'s ship "The Blueberry" from [[Smears-burrow]] and "Stan-ta Ray.")

+As of [[Mist S5 03-23-24]], the group found the sea cave that was a staging point for the raiding parties.
+There was one guard who was killed by [[Slug Stoll]].
+They found that the cave was lived in by 30 people (Sahuaguin) and they found a rusted trident that has not been inspected.
+It will have the initials RB on it.
+They found a dead body, identified as having died in a struggle but not an identity. (really [[Reggie Brown]]'s body)
 ___
 ## 1. Town's Guard in the Tavern:
 Walking through town you hear murmurings of people being taken or having gone missing from towns up the coast from [[Saddle-Port]].
 #### The Tavern:
 A man by the name of [[Jordan Leabrook]] is the town's guard.
 He knows a little about people going missing up the coast of [[The North-West Highlands]].
 He is motivated to learn more about the missing people because none have gone missing from [[Saddle-Port]] yet, and since he has kids, he wants to make sure that they are not in danger.
 #### Jordan's Suggestions: